Content Standards

 See all articlesNon-consensual Intimate Media Policy

 At Cantina, we are committed to creating a safe space for all our users.
-Sharing, distributing, taking or creating sexually explicit or suggestive images of other people without their consent is a severe violation of personal privacy and safety.
+Creating, sharing or distributing sexually explicit or suggestive images of other people without their consent is a severe violation of personal privacy and safety.
 For that reason, we take the impact of sharing intimate media of somebody very seriously and we aim to prevent the harm that the public distribution of intimate content can cause.
 We will take appropriate action against any content or accounts in breach of this policy.

 We define the creation, sharing or distribution of non-consensual intimate media as the creation or sharing of intimate or sexually explicit content without the knowledge or consent of the person depicted.
 This includes media that was captured or created without the person’s awareness or consent, such as deepfakes, footage from hidden cameras, creepshots, or recordings of sexual assault.
 It also covers content that was initially shared or created with consent, such as in a private relationship, but later distributed without permission.